 Sometimes you might want to add file extensions for multiple files.
 Windows stores system image/audio files without extensions, automatically updated lock-screen images stored in system directory without extensions.

-If you want to preview/use these files for own purpose, you have to add file extension to these files.
-So how to bulk add file extension to these files?
+If you want to preview/use these files for your own purpose, you have to add a file extension to these files.
+So how to bulk add a file extension to these files?

 To achieve this, open the folder and press Alt + D in the folder.
 Then type cmd and hit Enter, a command window for the folder will open.
 Now type the following in it and hit Enter :